TuyaInc/tuyasmart_home_ios_sdk/en/resource/Device.md

 ### Get historical statistics of DP

-Get history data of DP such as battery and other information.
+Get historical statistics of DP such as battery statistics and other information.

 #### Get all historical statistics of DP